syncfusion-content/maui-docs/MAUI/Popup/getting-started.md

 ###  Load your template view in the popup body

 Any view can be added as popup content by using the `SfPopup.ContentTemplate` property to refresh it.
-Refer to the following code example in which a label is added as a popup content.
+Refer to the following code example in which a label is added as popup content.

 {% tabs %}